WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/github_setup.md

 * The name of the repository depends on the organization for WHO, should be smart-xxxx (where xxxx is the name of the IG)
 * The repository SHOULD be based on the WHO repository template: https://github.com/WorldHealthOrganization/smart-ig-empty
-* The default branch SHOULD be “main”
+* The default branch SHOULD be "main"
   - To publish:
   - GH Pages
     - Enable pages from the gh-pages branch, root folder.